Birding Hub is reader-supported. When you purchase through one of our links we may earn an affiliate commission (at no cost to you).

 Check Current Price

-1. Nova Microdermabrasion 3-Tier Fountain – Overall Best
+1. Nova Microdermabrasion 3-Tier Fountain (Best Overall)

 Nova Microdermabrasion 3-Tier Pedestal Bird Bath Fountain W/Pump Outdoor Garden Decor

-The Nova 3-tiered birdbath fountain is popular among birders for its mix of luxury design and an affordable price.
+The Nova 3-tiered birdbath fountain is popular among birders for its mix of luxury design and affordable price.

-This has also earned it the top spot in this review because it works for hummingbirds.
 And what's a better product than one that's elaborate, durable, functional, and affordable?

 But as you'd expect, such immaculate features at such a low price may come with some drawbacks.